Skip to Main Content

 This rotation provides training in clinical neuropsychology in a psychiatric setting.
 Founded in 1844, Butler Hospital is Rhode Island’s only private, non-profit psychiatric hospital for adolescents, adults, and seniors.
 Butler is affiliated with Alpert Medical School of Brown University and is the flagship for its Department of Psychiatry and Human Behavior.
 Butler has specialty inpatient units in geriatrics, substance abuse, adolescents, and mood disorders, as well as partial hospital programs focusing on young adults, women and substance abuse.
 Butler houses a multidisciplinary Memory and Aging Program, a Psychiatric Neurosurgery Program directed by Dr. Nicole McLaughlin, and a Movement Disorders clinic directed by Dr. Joseph Friedman.

 Clinical psychology residents work as a member of a team that includes neuropsychology fellows, practicum students, and supervisors.
 Consultations range from differential diagnosis of primary psychiatric disorders to evaluation of dementia patients with and without behavioral disturbance.
 Consults also frequently involve substance abuse, traumatic brain injury, and mixed psychological/physical trauma.
-Clinical Psychology residents interact with attending psychiatrists and their teams on the inpatient and partial units to provide feedback on their consults.
+Clinical neuropsychology residents interact with attending psychiatrists and their teams on the inpatient and partial units to provide feedback on their consults.
 Computerized scoring programs are available to transform raw scores to standardized scores, and templates are available to facilitate report writing.
 Trainees gather background information and enter their consult reports via an electronic medical record.

 The neuropsychology rotation assignments are made after the clinical psychology residents have matched to Brown.
 Clinical psychology residents are assigned to specific rotations based on background experiences, training goals, and general preferences.
-For the 2025-2026 year, there will be three slots for neuropsychology residents.
+For the 2026-2027 year, there will be three slots for neuropsychology residents.
 For each slot, the rotation assignments are as follows:

 Rotation 1